 Behaviours: The behaviours of an object typically result in changes in its state reflected in changes in its attributes.
-For instance an .addCard(Card c) behaviour of a Hand changes the state of a hand.
+For instance, in Score 4 an .addBead(Bead b) behaviour of a Peg changes the state of the peg.
 Some behaviours might instead result in changing the state of another object.
 For instance, a .printOn(Writer w) behaviour is unlikely to change the state of the object itself, but will change the state of the object w.